posit-dev/publisher/docs/index.md

 # Posit Publisher

-Posit Publisher lets you deploy projects to Connect from VSCode.
+Posit Publisher lets you deploy projects to Connect from VS Code and Positron.

 Key concepts:

-- Publisher is a VSCode
+- Publisher is a VS Code
-  extension that presents a UI within the VSCode sidebar.
+  extension that presents a UI within the VS Code and Positron sidebar.
 - Deployment options are set via configuration files in `.posit/publish/`.
 - Records of where you have deployed are kept in `.posit/publish/deployments`.